 As the venue embarked upon its goal of making a life-changing difference to 200 students each year, the first intake of pupils were met by two of Spurs international stars Nabil Bentaleb and Benji Stambouli (pictured).
 During the visit, Stambouli and Bentaleb took to the sports hall where they were invited by students to play a short game of indoor hockey before being presented with special gifts from the college.

-David Byrne, Principal of Barnet & Southgate College, said: “We will be working in partnership with Tottenham Hotspur Foundation and the Premier League Charitable Fund to provide an inspirational centre of excellence programme that will empower students with learning disabilities, enabling them to reach their full potential and to increase their economic wellbeing within a practical and vocational learning environment.
+Exciting new partnership David Byrne, Principal of Barnet and Southgate College, said: “We will be working in partnership with Tottenham Hotspur Foundation and the Premier League Charitable Fund to provide an inspirational centre of excellence programme that will empower students with learning disabilities, enabling them to reach their full potential and to increase their economic wellbeing within a practical and vocational learning environment.

 “It’s an exciting partnership for the College and we are proud of the fact that the new centre of excellence is destined to become the key lead facility for sport and physical activity across North London.”

 As a leading facility for sport and physical activity in North London, students will have access to specialist facilities including a hydrotherapy pool, sensory room, physiotherapy facility, rebound room with specialist sports equipment, sports hall, drama room, recreational garden and arts and craft rooms.

 The new facilities will help develop vital communication, independent living and work skills to provide students the best chance of becoming economically active in their future life.